About Us

 Heron Hill Designs

-Outside of creating work we have started teaching classes on beadwork and are excited to share our knowledge and skills with others.
+Outside of creating our own work, we have started teaching classes and are excited to share our knowledge and skills with others.

 • Joey (He/Him)